-- Identify the facilities, resources, products, stakeholders and operational organizations in different sectors of the tourism industry as well as describe their structures and characteristics. - Demonstrate ethical reasoning in relation to tourism issues. - Identify the necessary resources of developing tourism products and analyze the factors affecting the successfulness of tourism products. - Analyze the current and upcoming trends of the tourism product development in the local, regional and international level. - Identify the influence of tourists and the tourism industry on cultural and heritage assets, societies and environments. - Synthesize the cultural, heritage, environmental and leisure tourism resources and facilities for sustainable development of a destination. - Examine materials, reports and statistics related to tourism, cultural and heritage study and sustainable development. - Communicate effectively in both oral and written form to various audience.
+- Identify the facilities, resources, products, stakeholders and operational organizations in different sectors of the tourism industry as well as describe their structures and characteristics. - Demonstrate ethical reasoning in relation to tourism issues. - Identify the necessary resources of developing tourism products and analyze the factors affecting the successfulness of tourism products. - Analyze the current and upcoming trends of the tourism product development in the local, regional and international level. - Identify the influence of tourists and the tourism industry on cultural and heritage assets, societies and environments.

+- Synthesize the cultural, heritage, environmental and leisure tourism resources and facilities for sustainable development of a destination. - Examine materials, reports and statistics related to tourism, cultural and heritage study and sustainable development. - Communicate effectively in both oral and written form to various audience.

-Degree Requirements Required Credit Hours : minimum 120 hours General Education (Req CH:39)
+Required Credit Hours : minimum 120 hours General Education (Req CH:39)

-Cluster 1: Values to Live By - Islam (3.00 hours) Credit Hours ISLM1103 Islamic Culture 3.00
+Cluster 1: Values to Credit Hours ISLM100 Islamic Culture 3.00